 2. Install Apache, PHP & MariaDB

-Well, phpMyAdmin requires Apache webserver to get served over web browser using the local or internet network.
+Well, phpMyAdmin requires an Apache web server to get served over a web browser using the local or internet network.
 Hence, we need to install the same on your Debian 11 server.

 sudo apt install apache2